diazadr/simple-calculator/README.md

 ---

 This README provides an overview of the project, setup instructions, and contribution guidelines.
-It serves as documentation for a project created as part of the **NoSQL Database course** at Bandung Manufacturing Polytechnic.
+It serves as documentation for a project created as part of the **Database System course** at Bandung Manufacturing Polytechnic.

 Feel free to tailor the content further to better suit your project's specifics! 😊